JustincHedrick/GrantAccess/README.md

 3. add a testimonial
 4. add im not a robot
 5. mentor/mentee form
+6. created a new form  [x]
+7. organization/role/location/about/first and last name/ email = update-able [x]

 ________________________________________________________________________________________________________

 PROFILE PAGE

-1. waiting for ux/ui
+1. waiting for ux/ui [x]
-2. edit profile form needs help
+2. edit profile form needs help [x]
-3. get edit update to work on front end
+3. get edit update to work on front end [x]
 4. Messaging 1.2 on wireframe = framework im going with

 ________________________________________________________________________________________________________